-Helping dogs and their people is one of Kathleen’s specialties, and recently she released a new course on Udemy to teach pet parents how to use flower essences to help their nervous and anxious dogs.
+Helping dogs and their people is one of Kathleen’s specialties, and recently she released a new course to teach pet parents how to use flower essences to help their nervous and anxious dogs.
 In this episode, she offers insights and essence recommendations for issues such as separation anxiety, rescued and rehomed dogs, and stressful environments.

 Flower Essences discussed during the show: